JadedBanana/JadCron/README.md

     }
     ```

+- `"popup"`: Makes a popup window.
+  - `"args"` for this one should be a list of strings.
+None are required,
+    - The first value is the text that appears in the popup.
+This is blank by default.
+    - The second value is the title of the popup.
+This is "Error" by default.
+    - The third value is the text on the button that appears at the bottom.
+This is "OK" by default.
+  - When a popup window is made, the program will not continue until the it has been closed.
+  - Example:

+    ```json
+    {
+        "command": "popup",
+        "args": [
+            "Don't forget your homework, dude.",
+            "Reminder"
+        ],
+        "run options": {
+            "hour": 20,
+            "minute": 0,
+            "weekday": "0-4"
+        }
+    }
+    ```

 - `"do nothing"`: Does nothing.
 Literally, that's it.<a name="do-nothing"></a>
   - `"args"` can be literally anything.
 Args are not needed to do nothing.
   - This is more a debug command than anything.
 You're welcome to use it, but it literally does nothing.